-- What if an employer has an existing policy such as Paid Time Off, Paid Sick Leave, or Paid Vacation - do we have to modify or change that program? - If the bona fide, qualifying pre-existing policy meets the minimum amount of paid leave set forth in Section 15(a) of the Act (40 hours), and your employees can, in fact, take that amount of leave for any reason each year, then you do not need to modify the terms of your pre-existing policy. - Nothing in this Act shall be construed to discourage employers from adopting or retaining paid sick leave, paid vacation, paid holidays, or any other paid time off or paid leave policy more generous than policies that comply with the requirements of this Act.
+- If the bona fide, qualifying pre-existing policy meets the minimum amount of paid leave set forth in Section 15(a) of the Act (40 hours), and your employees can, in fact, take that amount of leave for any reason each year, then you do not need to modify the terms of your pre-existing policy or provide additional paid leave time. - Nothing in this Act shall be construed to discourage employers from adopting or retaining paid sick leave, paid vacation, paid holidays, or any other paid time off or paid leave policy more generous than policies that comply with the requirements of this Act.
 (Sec.
 5(c)) - Tip: If you believe your current plan complies with this provision, you are advised to communicate this clearly to your employees and maintain supporting documentation.